AxlFullbuster/Gameboy-emulator/README.md

 build/Gameboy *Rom file name*
 ```

-Note that the rom file should als0 be in the root directory when entering the commands above.
+Note that the rom file should also be in the root directory when entering the commands above.